All Episodes

 We've been feeling down about all the spending and everything.

-And all of a sudden we've got the equivalent of the Wellstone Memorial Volleyball.
+And all of a sudden, we've got the equivalent of the Wellstone Memorial Volleyball, or the beach ball, rather, in that they've overplayed their hand.

 And they just seem to jump right into our way again.

-And they don't learn from what the Democrats learn from it is they don't think they went far enough.
+What the Democrats learn from it is they don't think they went far enough.

-I wouldn't call it demoralization, I call it anger uh over over a few things.
+I call it anger over a few things.

-Uh but this delay situation, I've I have believed throughout all this that while the press, particularly the Beltway press wants to report about conservatives falling apart, Republicans falling apart, the White House losing control.
+But this delay situation, I have believed throughout all this that while the press, particularly the Beltway press, wants to report about conservatives falling apart, Republicans falling apart, the White House losing control, my impression has been that there is anger among the conservative base.

-There's anger at the way this president has been insulted and criticized, impugned and abused by what has been a lynch mob, coordinated by Democratic Party, the ultra-left wing extremist base, and certain members of the press corps.
+There's anger at the way this president has been insulted and criticized, impugned and abused by what has been a lynch mob coordinated by Democratic Party, the ultra-left-wing extremist base, and certain members of the press corps.

 And I think people have been fed up with this for five years.